Summer Undergraduate Research Fellowship - UH

 - It is assumed that students will not take a summer course.
 If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
 A student cannot earn course credit for the SURF program.

 - Attend SURF orientation, Friday, April 21 at 2p.m.

 - Attend weekly summer Brown Bag Lectures each Wednesday from noon - 1 p.m.

 - Complete online survey, which is due on August 9th

 - Develop an electronic portfolio during the summer program on your SURF experience

-- Participate at Undergraduate Research Day 2017, which will take place in October 2017 (TBD), by presenting a research poster
+- Participate at Undergraduate Research Day 2017, which will take place in October 12, 2017, by presenting a research poster

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.